sethmlarson/sethmlarson.dev/app/markdown/2023-04-26/urllib3-2.0.0.md

 $ python -m pip install 'urllib3>=2'
 ```

-After getting excited about all the new features detailed below, [please read the Migration Guide](https://urllib3.readthedocs.io/en/latest/v2-migration-guide.html)
+After reading about all the new features detailed below, [please read the Migration Guide](https://urllib3.readthedocs.io/en/latest/v2-migration-guide.html)
 that the team has put together.
 This will help you learn about the relevant changes in v2.0.0 and what to do to migrate
 packages and applications to use the new major release.
+If you'd like to go into the details, you can [read the entire v2.0.0 changelog](https://github.com/urllib3/urllib3/releases/tag/2.0.0).

 ## Top-level `urllib3.request()` function